 That got me to thinking about trying it with the healthy vegan caramel sauce from the recipe for Banana Claw ice cream.

-I tried making some, and my daughter and I liked it so much that I have been making it again every morning lately.
+I tried making some, and my middle son and I liked it so much that I have been making it again every morning lately.
 It is a little addictive.

 The best part is that it is so healthy that you can eat it for breakfast.